 Being surrounded by ostentatious displays of wealth for most of my life desensitized me to its allure.
 As I learned more about the human psyche, I could tell the difference between genuine confidence and ‘fake confidence’ by carefully observing and listening.

-All of us can intuitively sense when we’re in the presence of a genuinely confident person vs. when we encounter a pretender.
-Even if we may not be able to pinpoint the exact signs, we can feel it when a person has it and when they lack it.
+All of us can intuitively sense when we’re in the presence of a genuinely confident person versus when we meet a pretender.
+Even if we can’t pinpoint the exact signs, we can feel it when a person has it and when they lack it.

 The truth is that confidence has absolutely nothing to do with a person’s financial worth, status, or looks.
 We can temporarily fool people with a carefully curated persona that looks prosperous, happy, and successful, both on social media or in person.
 We can even walk around with an air of snobbery, expecting people to give us the deference that we think we deserve.